azalk/GoChest/README.md

 ## Python
 ### Installing

-The Python package is precompiled for Windows (32/64 bit), MacOs (64 bit) and many Linux (32/64 bit) distributions.
+The Python package is precompiled for Windows (32/64 bit), MacOS (64 bit) and many Linux (32/64 bit) distributions.
 If you want to use the code on system for which there are no precompiled binaries like Raspberry Pis or Android phones head to the [Compiling](#compiling-the-go-code) section in the Appendix.

 If Python is installed on your system simply run the following code